 I’m not late but I’m not early either, and there are a lot of kids milling around the halls, retrieving books from their lockers, talking to their friends, or leaning sleepily against the wall staring at their phones.
 My eyes snap to the face of every person I pass, but none of them are Felix, and I start to worry that maybe he doesn’t even go to this school.
 Maybe his soccer team was at an away game here and just decided to pose for a picture, and I’ll never get the chance to make things right with him after all.

 I pass a bulletin board full of notices, one of which is a rainbow-colored poster about a lunchtime Queer Straight Alliance meeting today in room 215.
-I discover my locker a few steps later, and it takes me three tries to open it because I keep glancing back over my shoulder at every person who passes.
+I discover my locker a few steps later, and it takes me three tries to open it because I keep glancing over my shoulder at every person who passes.

 I’ve just finished dumping in my afternoon books when a blur of movement catches my eye, and I turn to see a locker five or six down from mine swinging open.
 When it swings shut, I stare straight into Felix’s brown eyes.

 There’s a moment of blankness, and then his eyes widen and his mouth opens and I know he’s about to say my name, I know it.
-I can’t get over how tall he is now, taller than me, or how I can see tan biceps beneath the sleeves of his T-shirt, muscled legs beneath his loose, sporty blue shorts.
+I can’t get over how tall he is now, taller than me, or how I can glimpse tan biceps beneath the sleeves of his T-shirt, muscled legs beneath his loose, sporty blue shorts.
 He’s about as far removed from awkward little fifth grade Felix as I can imagine, but his eyes are the same, soft and brown and staring into mine like he can see straight into the deepest heart of me.

 And then the moment breaks and he walks away.